Circus Circus has stood the test of time – A rarity in Las Vegas, a city that loves to implode its icons.

-Since then, the property’s footprint has grown substantially and the resort now boasts over 3,700 guestrooms.
+The property’s footprint has grown substantially, and the resort now boasts over 3,700 guestrooms.

 A value-oriented property, Circus Circus will never be accused of being luxurious.
-While not as opulent as other Strip resorts, Circus Circus instead excels when it comes to value.
-In fact, Circus Circus easily qualifies as one of the cheapest hotels on the Strip.
+While far from opulent, Circus Circus instead excels when it comes to value.
+In fact, Circus Circus easily ranks among the cheapest hotels on the Strip.

-Considering Circus Circus caters to families, offering numerous things to do for kids, I figured it would be helpful to point out some notable things to do at the resort, and nearby on the Strip.
+Considering Circus Circus caters to families, offering numerous kid-friendly activities, I wanted to point out some notable things to do at the resort and nearby on the Strip.

 Things To Do at Circus Circus Las Vegas